Fraaanz/Data-Driven-Generative-Design-Basics/README.md

 ## Version 0.1
 Here you will find code example and informations how to get started with ThreeJS and some basics on Generative Data Visualization with CSV data sources.

-*CSV data exaples are still in progress* 🚧

-This demo project is designed to run on a local server.
+This project is designed to run on a local server.

 I recommend to the participants of my courses:
 [Visual Studio Code](https://code.visualstudio.com) with the PlugIn [Live Server by Ritwick Dey 🔗](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)